JyiaJain/Academics_Certificate_System/README.md

     ```
     *   Alternatively, you can use the Ganache GUI application, ensuring it's running on the default host (`127.0.0.1`) and port (`8545`), matching `truffle-config.js`.
     ```
-    This warning is normal, especially on M1/M2 Macs, and the application will still function correctly.

 6.  **Compile and Deploy Contracts:**
     *   Open a terminal in the project's root directory.